 By: Kara Haselton

 There are many benefits that come from working hard and getting exceptional grades in school.
 One of the benefits is getting more opportunities to build your resume, such as being accepted into various honor societies.
-Now it’s one thing to get invited to join an honor society, but it’s another to keep up with the high standards of maintaining that position.
-Not only do you have to be present at essentially every meeting, but you have to make sure you finish the total amount of required hours in various activities.
+Now, it’s one thing to get invited to join an honor society, but it’s another to keep up with the high standards of maintaining that position.
+Not only do you have to be present at almost every meeting, but you have to make sure you finish the total amount of required hours in various activities.

-Along with eight service hours, two Enrichment activities are needed.
+Along with 8 service hours, two Enrichment activities are needed.
 Enrichment activities are a little different — there’s no service involved.
 Things like visiting college campuses, going to museums, festivals like the international festival that occurred a couple weeks ago, or a theater performance such as Footloose, can count as enrichment activities.

 While NHS is the largest and most extensive honor society, there are other honor societies for virtually every overarching school subject, including languages.

 Math Honor Society, or Mu Alpha Theta (MAΘ), is for, you guessed it, those people that excel in math subjects.
 In order to be accepted into MAΘ, you have to have at least a 4.0 math GPA.